reddor/hermes/README.md

 # Hermes

-Hermes is a collection of techniques with the goal to create a single file containing JavaScript & other resources, that runs in the browser.
+Hermes is a collection of techniques with the goal to create a single file containing JavaScript & other resources that runs in the browser.
 En detail:

 ## Preprocessor
 A simple pre-processor for file inclusion and conditionals.
-Supports DEFINE, UNDEFINE, IFDEF/ELSE/ENDIF, PRAGMA ONCE and INCLUDE.
 Preprocessor statements are prefixed with //# so they are treated as regular comments in normal environments.

+Available directives:
+* //#include [filename]
+* //#define [identifier] [value]
+* //#undefine [identifier]
+* //#ifdef/ifndef [identifier], //#else & //#endif
+* //#export
+* //#resource [identifier] [filename]
+* //#pragma once (only include a file once)
+* //#pragma localscope (if file was included, wrap it in ({ ... })() so all declarations remain inside a local scope.
+Auto-enabled if at least one export exists)

+//#export is intended to make variables & methods in an include file publicly available, while putting the rest of the code inside a local scope. the //#export directive must be followed by either a *var* or a *function* declaration.
+As an additional bug/limitations, exported function declarations must be followed with a semicolon, e.g.:

+    //#export
+    function foobar() {
+        alert(42);
+    };

 ## Javascript Minifier
 Reduces Javascript size by stripping comments and newlines, and renaming identifiers.
-An keyword exclusion list has to be supplied so the tool knows which identifiers may not be altered (e.g. "document", "window").
-The supplied list is incomplete, and this is likely to be your number one pitfall when using this feature.
+A keyword exclusion list has to be supplied so the tool knows which identifiers may not be altered (e.g. "document", "window").
+The supplied list is incomplete, and *this is likely to be your number one pitfall* when using this feature.

 ## Resource Support
-Allows embedding binary data (e.g. webassembly) and other resources (e.g. workers).
+Allows embedding binary data (e.g. webassembly) and other resources (e.g. workers), using the //#resource directive.
 Example code on how to access resources and get them in various representations (url, blob, array, string) is supplied.

 ## PNG Compression
 Everything is stored in a single png file to utilize its compression.
 Additional javascript payload is embedded as a plaintext comment in the png, which is executed by the browser when served with the right mime-type (or file extension).

 ## Webserver & Hot Reload
 The integrated webserver allows hot reloading whenever the content on disk changes.
-Hot reloading is only available on Windows, but a rebuilding can also be triggered in the browser.
+Hot reloading is only available on Windows, but manual rebuilding can also be triggered in the browser.

 # Usage
     hermes.exe [-csrvxyz] [-server <port>] <input js file> <output html file>